 Wear breathable layers: Layering is typical cold winter weather advice.
 SIMA suggests wearing layers of loose clothing so you can peel a layer off if you get hot.
 Avoid wearing heavy wools, manmade materials or other materials that don’t allow perspiration to evaporate.
 Better choices are cotton and silk.

 Watch your feet: You need to pay attention to what’s on your feet when heading outdoors to shovel snow.
 SIMA suggests wearing quality outdoor winter wear such as waterproof boots with good traction.
 Good traction is critical to ensuring that you don’t slip and fall.

 Take a few minutes to stretch: Shoveling snow is a workout, so you need to stretch to warm up your muscles particularly because you are shoveling snow in the cold weather.
 Stretching before you start shoveling will help prevent injury and fatigue.

-Push don’t lift: If you push the snow to the side rather than trying to lift the snow to remove it, you exert less energy thereby placing less stress on your body.
+Push, don’t lift: If you push the snow to the side rather than trying to lift it, you exert less energy, thereby placing less stress on your body.

-Drink up!
-SIMA recommends taking frequent breaks and staying hydrated.
-You should drink water as if you were enduring a tough workout at the gym or running five miles.
+Drink up: SIMA recommends taking frequent breaks and staying hydrated.
+You should drink water as if you were enduring a tough workout at the gym or running a few miles.

-Don’t play in traffic: Sometimes people get so focused on the task at hand they don’t pay attention to their surroundings.
-When shoveling snow near streets, pay attention to the traffic since vehicles may not have good traction in the snow and ice.
+Be aware of your surroundings: Sometimes people get so focused on the task at hand they don’t pay attention to their surroundings.
+When shoveling snow near streets, keep an eye on the traffic since vehicles may not have good traction in the snow and ice.

-Call and text: We’re not suggesting that you make calls and text while shoveling snow, but it is important to have your cell phone on you so you can make a call in event of an emergency.
+Have your phone handy: We’re not suggesting that you make calls and text while shoveling snow, but it is important to keep your phone on you so you can make a call in the event of an emergency.